 It may seem obvious, but it’s better to have a topographic map.
 (Or at least a picture of a map) The idea?
 To be able to estimate walking times, elevation changes, direction etc….

-Update: maps are increasingly being replaced by phones.
-Most of the time we trace our hike in advance and then we export the gpx.
-We then import the track into our applications like ViewRanger or even Maps.me (for maps.me the gpx files must be converted to KML)
+Update: we now replace the maps by our phone.
+Most of the time we plot our hike in advance and then export the GPX.
+We then import the track in our applications like AllTrails or even Maps.me (for maps.me the gpx files must be converted in KML)

 These are all the obvious things that didn’t deserve a particular explanation… But don’t leave without sunscreen, hat, a knife, a fork, headlamp, small first aid kit, sunglasses

 And how much does all this weigh?
 Trekking light?

 So now you’re thinking, “But that must weigh a lot… how do you walk around with so much stuff on your back? ».